-I join the School of Politics and International Relations at Australian National University as a lecturer (assistant professor) in 2014 July.
+I join the School of Politics and International Relations at Australian National University as lecturer (assistant professor) in July 2014 .

 Motivation for studying Political Science